SciTools/iris/docs/src/developers_guide/contributing_pull_request_checklist.rst

      the tests.
    * `iris-sample-data`_ is a github project containing all the data to support the gallery and examples.
-   * `test-iris-imagehash`_ is a github project containing reference plot images to support Iris :ref:`testing.graphics`.

    If new files are required by tests or code examples, they must be added to the appropriate supporting project via a suitable pull-request.
 This pull